AWS CloudTrail logging for AWS Transfer Family

 -

-Amazon CloudWatch logging for AWS Transfer Family covers integration with CloudWatch, a monitoring service for AWS resources and applications.
+Amazon CloudWatch logging for AWS Transfer Family servers covers integration with CloudWatch, a monitoring service for AWS resources and applications.
 It collects metrics and logs to provide visibility into resource utilization, application performance, and overall system health.
 CloudWatch helps with operational tasks like troubleshooting issues, setting alarms and autoscaling.
 For details, see the Amazon CloudWatch User Guide.

 A trail is a configuration that enables delivery of events as log files to an Amazon S3 bucket that you specify.
 CloudTrail log files contain one or more log entries.
 An event represents a single request from any source and includes information about the requested action, the date and time of the action, request parameters, and so on.
 CloudTrail log files aren't an ordered stack trace of the public API operations, so they don't appear in any specific order.